 To foster student learning and achievement by transforming data into meaningful and actionable institutional knowledge

 Established in Spring 2011 with funds from the college's Title V grant, the Office of Institutional Effectiveness and Assessment serves as a resource for faculty, staff and administrators in the areas of: institutional effectiveness, which encompasses outcomes assessment, program evaluation and integrated planning; and accreditation.
 The office supports the efforts of all constituencies in serving the institution's mission through the achievement of institutional learning outcomes and the accomplishment of Santiago Canyon College Goals, as detailed in the institution's Educational Master Plan, through the continual monitoring of institutional benchmarks and standards of performance.

-The Office of Institutional Effectiveness and Assessment transforms data into institutional knowledge used to foster student learning and achievement.
+The Office of Institutional Effectiveness and Research transforms data into institutional knowledge used to foster student learning and achievement.
 The office supports the college culture of data-informed decision-making by facilitating meaningful understanding of data and results related to outcomes assessment, program evaluation and improvement, institutional planning and accountability, and accreditation.
 The office monitors processes which facilitate institution-wide dialogue centered on student learning, institutional quality, and the pursuit of institutional excellence.

 In the area of outcomes assessment, the office supports the college's commitment to excellence in student learning and achievement by encouraging a culture of exemplary and systematic inquiry and by promoting meaningful discussion of assessment methods, processes and results.

 In the area of program evaluation and improvement, the office supports the college's commitment to sustainable continuous quality improvement by encouraging the use of outcomes assessment and student achievement data for thoughtful analysis of academic and support service programs.